List of villages and towns depopulated of Jews during the Holocaust

-Below is a partial list of selected villages and towns (shtetls) depopulated of Jews during the Holocaust.
+Below is a partial list of the selected villages and towns (shtetls) depopulated of Jews during the Holocaust.
 The liquidation actions were carried out mostly by the Nazi Einsatzgruppen and Order Police battalions as well as auxiliary police through mass killings.
 The German "pacification" units of the Einsatzkommando were paramilitary forces within the Schutzstaffel, under the high command of the Obergruppenführer.
 The Einsatzgruppen operated primarily in the years 1941–45.

 The towns and villages are listed by country, as follows: